chrisfrohmaier/California/README.md

 >`/project/projectdirs/deepsky/rates/effs/refs/Rband/ptf_100019/C??`

 Run the `filter_select.py` script to query the database to find which reference image to use.
-(This takes a while, use NIM so you can take you laptop home!)
+(This takes a while, use NIM so you can take your laptop home!)

-`filter_select.py` also creates a text file where each line is a command will execute the `diffem` command.
+`filter_select.py` also creates a text file where each line is a command which will execute the `diffem` command.

-_Don't forget to run `mkweight`_, it's also in the utils directory.
+**Don't forget to run `mkweight`**, it's also in the utils directory.

 The `diffem` script should be run on NERSC using the `runit` script (modify for your needs).